 nonSpatial : Play the audio without regard to the SpatialAudio prim's position.
 If the audio media contains any form of stereo or other multi-channel sound, it is left to the application to determine whether the listener's position should be taken into account.
 We expect nonSpatial to be the choice for ambient sounds and music sound-tracks.

 For now, we consider oriented and spread-limited sounds, which are supported by major game engines, as beyond scope.
 However, in anticipation of future support of these features, in consideration to authoring tools needing to author transformations for SpatialAudio prims now, we stipulate that the emission direction for SpatialAudio prims is the -Z axis, which matches the orientation of directional lights in UsdLux.

-Expressed in the timeCodesPerSecond of the containing stage, stageEndTime specifies when the audio stream will cease playing during animation playback, if the length of the referenced audio clip is longer than desired.
-If stageEndTime is less than or equal to stageStartTime, then play the audio stream to its completion.
-Note that stageEndTime is expressed in the timeframe of the composed Stage, not the timeframe of the layer(s) in which it is authored - in other words SdfLayerOffsets are not applied to these values.
-We consider this a limitation that we will discuss below.
+Expressed in the timeCodesPerSecond of the containing stage, endTime specifies when the audio stream will cease playing during animation playback, if the length of the referenced audio clip is longer than desired.
+If endTime is less than or equal to startTime, then play the audio stream to its completion.
+See SdfTimeCode and TimeScaling to understand how this property resolves on a stage.

 uniform double mediaOffset = 0

 Expressed in seconds, mediaOffset specifies the offset from the referenced audio file's beginning at which we should begin playback when stage playback reaches the prim's startTime .
 If the prim's playbackMode is a looping mode, mediaOffset is applied only to the first run-through of the audio clip; the second and all other loops begin from the start of the audio clip.